Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Difference between and

-$g$ is well defined: Indeed the set of all elements that can be written this way is a normal subgroup of $S$ that is nontrivial (it contains $w$), and thus is equal to $S$.
+We now define $g(n) = \max \{g(w) | w \in B_n, w\not=1\}$, where $B_n$ is the set of elements of $G$ that can be written as a product of less than $n$ generators. \end{definition} $g(w)$ is well defined if $w\not=1$.
+Indeed the set of all elements that can be written as above is a normal subgroup of $S$ that is nontrivial (it contains $w$), and thus is equal to $S$.

-Note that $g$ depends on the choices of generators of $S$, but it is easy to see that different choices of $G$ only changes the function $g$ upto a linear factor.
+Note that $g$ depends on the choices of generators of $S$, but it is easy to see that different choices of $G$ only changes the function upto a linear factor.

-We now introduce another related function.
-Let $S$ be a finitely generated, simple group, with generators $a_1 \dots a_k$.
-For a word $w$ over the generators $a_1 \dots a_k$, let $g_1(w)$ be the smallest $p$ s.t. all generators $a_i$ can be written as products of less than $p$ elements of the form $hwh^{-1}$ or $hw^{-1}h^{-1}$ for $h \in S$, and each $h$ is a product of less than $p$ generators. $g_1(w)$ is defined only when $w$ is not the identity element on $S$.